The Adolph “Bud” Herseth Scholarship

 Memorization required?
 Yes, for all selections.

 Accompaniment required?
-Yes.
-Live piano preferred.
+Yes–record with a pianist if possible.
 If necessary, use an accompaniment track with good sound quality and singer/accompaniment balance.

-• If an aria was not included in prelims, select an opera, operetta, or oratorio aria.
+• 1 selection must be an aria from opera, operetta, or oratorio

 Memorization required?
 Yes, for all selections.